 - Use of Advanced Materials: Advanced tool materials like cubic boron nitride (CBN) and polycrystalline diamond (PCD) have improved grooving operations.
 With high hardness and heat resistance, they allow for faster machining and longer tool life.

-Grooving operations play a pivotal role in the realm of machining, enabling the production of intricate and high-quality components.
+Grooving operations play a pivotal role in the machining industry, enabling the production of intricate and high-quality components.
 With advancements in technology, these operations have become more efficient, precise, and versatile.
 Whether it’s for creating a keyway on a shaft or a seal ring groove on a cylinder, grooving operations are an indispensable part of modern manufacturing.

 What is grooving in machining?